kaoslabsinc/django-building-blocks/README.md

 - [`ArchivableAdmin`](building_blocks/admin/admin.py)
 - [`PublishableAdmin`](building_blocks/admin/admin.py)

-Please note that the majority of the above classes use [django-object-actions](https://github.com/crccheck/django-object-actions) to enable admin actions on objects' `admin:change` pages.
+Please note that the majority of the inheritable admins use [django-object-actions](https://github.com/crccheck/django-object-actions) to enable admin actions on objects' `admin:change` pages.
 To enable this functionality add `'django_object_actions'` to your `INSTALLED_APPS`.